mavryk-network/mavryk-protocol/docs/protocols/alpha.rst

 Environment Version
 -------------------

-This protocol requires a different protocol environment version than Oxford.
+This protocol requires a different protocol environment version than Atlas.
-It requires protocol environment V11, compared to V10 for Oxford.
+It requires protocol environment V11, compared to V10 for Atlas.

 Smart Rollups
 -------------